 · What are the names, phone numbers, and email addresses of at least 3 individuals in the United States or in any other country, who we can reasonably expect to provide you with financial assistance and whom we can contact on your behalf to secure all or part of the necessary funds?
 These individuals may be in a position to transmit funds via OCS Trust (see 7 FAM 324), pre-pay an airline ticket with an air carrier, pay hotel bills by credit card from the United States, etc.

-NOTE: The applicant should be advised that, if he/she does not provide the names of at least 3 individuals to be contacted for assistance, he/she will not be eligible for consideration for a repatriation loan.
+NOTE: The applicant should be advised that, if they do not provide the names of at least 3 individuals to be contacted for assistance, they will not be eligible for consideration for a repatriation loan.

 · If the consular officer is not satisfied that an applicant(s) is destitute, the officer may decline to provide repatriation loan services to the applicant(s) and should notify the AC/OCS/ACS country officer of the decision.